TimsTam/command-line-utility-problem/README.md

 To compile the program, you need to use a C compiler like gcc.

 ### Linux/macOS:
-gcc -o utility_program main.c
+gcc -o utility-program Assignment1P1-TiamAdnum.c

 ### Windows:
-gcc -o utility_program main.c -D _WIN32
+gcc -o utility-program Assignment1P1-TiamAdnum.c -D _WIN32

 ## Usage
 Once compiled, run the command:
-./utility_program
+./utility-program

 ## Commands
 1. calculate: Solve a prefix expression.